 - Radiotherapy to have begun within 49 days of surgery.

-- Clinically appropriate for adjuvant temozolomide, based on investigator judgement.
+- Clinically appropriate for adjuvant temozolomide, and capable of completing adjuvant temozolomide without dose reduction, based on investigator judgement.

 - Male or female, age 18-70 years.